mktip/ClickCon/README.md

 # ClickCon

-Current online version: down for maintenance, will have one again soon!
+Current online beta version: https://vivideraphid.github.io/ClickCon/

 Simple ish turn-based game where the objective is to have as many points as possible by the time the turn limit is reached.